Altinn/altinn-desktop-tool/README.md

 # **Important Update: Transition from WPF Toolkit to Web Application**

 We are excited to announce that the WPF Client, previously utilized by Altinn Support, is transitioning to a new, modern web application.

-The details and access link will be shared shortly.
+### New Repository
+The WPF Toolkit repository is now archived.
+The new repository can be found [here.](https://github.com/Altinn/altinn-support-dashboard)

 ### What This Means for You
 The transition marks the end of maintenance for the old WPF Toolkit, as we move towards a more secure and interactive platform.
 This upgrade is part of our ongoing efforts to enhance user experience and ensure the highest level of security.

 ### Have Questions?
 We're here to help.
 If you have any questions or need further clarification, please feel free to reach out to [Espen E. Halsen](mailto:espen.elstad.halsen@digdir.no?subject=[Altinn-WPF-Archived]).
 We appreciate your cooperation and understanding during this transition phase.